Inside Vladimir Putin’s palatial forest hideaway on Lake Valdai

 Putin's Lake Valdai palace golden living room

-Thanks to Proekt, we can take look inside the clandestine palace.
+Thanks to Proekt, we can take a look inside the clandestine palace.
 Their report included photographs of the mansion's secretive interior sourced from a contractor, which were independently verified by their team.
-According to the Daily Mail, Putin is said to be furious about the leaked images and information, which were published on 28 February 2023.
-As you can see from this shot of what the Proekt journalists have dubbed the golden living room, the palace is very grand indeed.
+According to the Daily Mail, Putin was said to be furious about the leaked images and information, which were published on 28 February 2023.

 Putin's Lake Valdai palace silver living room